January 22, 2015

 The sea level has risen roughly 20cm (nearly 8in) since 1870 and the rate of rise is accelerating.
 By 2100, the sea is projected to rise as much as 50cm to 2m (22 to 79in), according to a literature review by the US National Research Council.

 The coast floods in Buli Sim Sim, a Malaysian fishing village, so construction crews there have propped homes up on stilts.
-They may not know it, but the architects of this common solution are employing an example of “resilience planning,” meaning simply that they they have designed with flooding in mind.
+They may not state it as such, but the architects of this common solution are employing an example of “resilience planning,” meaning that they they have designed with flooding in mind.
 Other examples include permeable streets and parking lots and green spaces that can flood and absorb water.

 Impoverished residents of Da Nang, Vietnam, are putting resilience planning into practice.
 They qualify for loans and train to retrofit their homes for flood and storm resistance.

 Stills for drinking salty and contaminated groundwater

 Small islands and arid climates anywhere in the world can offset the climate’s threat to their drinking water by treating seawater or contaminated water with a solar still.
 A state-of-the-art desalination plant like the one in Victoria, Australia, can churn out 400 to 500 megaliters per day and costs US $1 billion or more.
 But small-scale and do-it-yourself models may make sense for households in small communities.
 The most basic solar still is simply a plastic sheet over a bucket in a pit in the ground, but slightly more upscale versions can produce several liters of potable water per day under a sunny sky and you don’t have to dig holes in the yard.
 These can supplement rainwater harvesting and household water treatment methods.